 How to Build a Month of Meal Prep With Premium Ground Meat

 A month of premium ground meat meal prep built around Bison Ground, Elk Ground, Wild Boar Ground, and Pasture-Raised Ground Beef is the most efficient premium protein strategy available for a health-focused household.
-The framework: one bulk order above the free shipping threshold, four protein varieties rotating weekly, one day of batch cooking covering five to seven meal formats, and a freezer rotation that ensures you never run out and never cook from a thawed product that's been sitting too long.
-This article covers the complete protocol — protein by protein, week by week, preparation by preparation, using only confirmed active Beck & Bulow ground proteins.
+The framework: one bulk order above the free shipping threshold, four protein varieties rotating weekly, one day of batch cooking covering five to seven meal formats, and a freezer rotation that ensures you never run out and never cook from a thawed product that has been sitting too long.
+This article covers the complete protocol: protein by protein, week by week, preparation by preparation, using only confirmed active Beck & Bulow ground proteins.

 Why Ground Meat Is the Highest-Leverage Premium Protein